 Abstract:

-Global Positioning System (GPS Pathrack) data loggers were attached to breeding northern rockhopper penguins during incubation, guard and creche stages between September to December 2016 on Nightingale (37 deg 25'S, 12 deg 28'W; 4 km2) and Inaccessible (37 deg 17'S, 12 deg 40'W; 14 km2) islands.
+Between September to December 2016, Global Positioning System (GPS Pathtrack) data loggers were attached to breeding northern rockhopper penguins during the three distinct stages of the nest-attendance part of their breeding cycle; incubation, brood-guard and creche, on Nightingale (37 deg 25'S, 12 deg 28'W; 4 km2) and Inaccessible (37 deg 17'S, 12 deg 40'W; 14 km2) Islands.

-Tracking data successfully augmented and complement existing data sets for the species breeding in the South Atlantic, which enable us to systematically identify areas of particular relevance for this species and thus to help determining whether there is a need to improve marine spatial planning in form of e.g. Marine Protected Areas in the island's EEZ.
+This tracking data successfully augments and complements existing data sets for the species breeding in the South Atlantic, which enables systematic identification of areas of particular relevance for this species, and thus to help determining whether there is a need to improve marine spatial planning in form of e.g. Marine Protected Areas in the island's Exclusive Economic Zone (EEZ).

 Keywords: